 Lactose intolerance is different from milk or dairy allergy.
-A dairy allergy involves an immune reaction by the body, whereas lactose intolerance is due to the inability to digest the sugars in milk products.
+With a dairy allergy, an immune reaction leads to swelling, breathing problems, and anaphylaxis.
+Lactose intolerance is an inability to digest the sugars in milk products.
+It causes intestinal symptoms, such as bloating and diarrhea.

 Lactose intolerance is when the body is unable to properly digest the sugars in milk.
 This can cause uncomfortable digestive symptoms.
 This differs from dairy allergies, which occur due to an immune response to the proteins in dairy products and can cause severe reactions.